wandererofficial/wandererofficial/README.md

 - I'm not really talkative, awkward even

-- My MBTI if you wanna stalk me (Warn me if there is something wrong w it)  : INFJ IEI 621 so/sx Neutral Good Melancholic / Phlegmatic
+- My MBTI if you wanna stalk me (Warn me if there is something wrong w it)  : INFJ so/sx621 IEI LEVF Neutral Good Melancholic / Phlegmatic

 - If you see my characters anywhere other than the safe server, please let me know!